Laboratoire-de-Chemoinformatique/moodle-qtype_molsimilarity/README.md

 ## API code

+The uncompiled files of the API server are available in the Ai_server/Doc subdirectory in the "rest_api_multi.zip" file.
-If you wish to have access to the uncompiled files of the API, please send an email to Gilles Marcou: g.marcou@unistra.fr
+If you have any question regarding the API server, please email Gilles Marcou: g.marcou@unistra.fr

 ## Copyright